How to Keep Your Drains Clean and Prevent Future Blockages

 1. Avoid using chemical drain cleaners.

-Chemical drain cleaners may cause damage to your pipes over time, and can even harm the environment.
-They can also pose dangers when mixed with other products for cleaning.
+Chemical drain cleaners may cause damage to your pipes over time and may also be harmful to the environment.
+They may also be hazardous when used in conjunction with other cleaning products.

-Avoid flushing non-decomposable objects into your toilet such as cotton swabs, paper towels, dental floss or feminine hygiene products as they won’t be able to break down in the natural way and instead result in costly repairs to sewers or septic tanks.
+Avoid flushing non-decomposable objects into your toilet such as paper towels, cotton swabs and dental floss as well as feminine hygiene products as they will not be able to break down in the natural way and instead result in costly repairs to sewers or the septic tanks.

 Do’s | Don’ts |